About This Drug

-Call your doctor or nurse immediately if you have any of the following symptoms:
+Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

-- Fever of 100.5 F (38 C) or higher
+- Fever of 100.4° F (38° C) or higher

 - Easy bleeding or bruising

-- Wheezing or trouble breathing
+- Trouble breathing

 - Feeling that your heart is beating in a fast or not normal way (palpitations)

-- Rash that is not relieved by prescribed medicines
+- A new rash or a rash that is not relieved by prescribed medicines

-- Infertility warning: Sexual problems and reproduction concerns may happen.
-In men and women both, this drug may affect your ability to have children.
-This cannot be determined before your therapy.
+- Fertility warning: In men and women both, this drug may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.